wsydney76/craft-contentoverview/README.md

         ->handle('publishAction')

-    // Open a custom template in a slideout
+    // Open a custom template in a slideout, which is recommended for longer content
     // Variables sectionConfig, entry will be available in the template
     $co->createAction()
         ->label('Details')
         ->icon('@appicons/info-circle.svg')
         ->slideoutTemplate('help/moreinfos.twig')

+    // Open a custom template in a popup, which is recommended for shorter content
+    // Variables sectionConfig, entry will be available in the template
+    $co->createAction()
+        ->label('Details')
+        ->icon('@appicons/info-circle.svg')
+        ->popuTemplate('help/moreinfos.twig')
 ])